Xiao-Li Meng: Selected publications

-Meng received his B.Sc. from Fudan University in 1982 and his Ph.D. in statistics from Harvard University in 1990.
+Awards and honors

+He received the COPSS Presidents' Award in 2001.

 He was elected a fellow of the Institute of Mathematical Statistics in 1997 and of the American Statistical Association in 2004.
 He was elected fellow of the American Academy of Arts and Sciences (AAAS) in 2020.
 In 2013 he was recipient of the American Statistical Association's Founders Award.